 - After clicking NEXT, you will not be able to return to the question

-The Writing section consists of one or two samples and three test questions.
+The Writing section consists of one sample and three test questions.

-- For Arabic, Chinese and Japanese writing tests, you need to select the correct language for input from your computer’s task bar or desktop (your teacher or test proctor can show you how to do this)
+- Select the Hebrew Language for input on your computer (your teacher or test proctor can show you how to do this)

-- If you get logged out of the test, you can log back in with the same credentials to continue from the point of your last SAVE
+- If you get logged out of the test, you can log back in with the same credentials to continue where you left off

 - When done with a test question, click NEXT to save the response and move to the next question or screen